 PlatformQ Health Education will share a first look at the mixed methods research study results from the evaluation of the educational initiative, including findings from patient and caregiver in-depth interviews as well as patient-level survey data.

-If you’re unable to attend in person, please contact Lauren Alford at LAlford@platformq.com for a private demonstration.
+If you’re unable to attend in person, learn more about our outcomes here, or contact Lauren Alford at LAlford@platformq.com for a private demonstration.

 Investigating the Impact of Patient Education on Self-Efficacy and Health Communication